 *Arctic Cat issued three recall notices under the name Arctic Cat on March 2014, July 2015, and August 2016.
 In October 2017 and November 2017, Arctic Cat issued a recall but under the name Textron.
 According to Textron’s website, Textron announced it purchased Arctic Cat in March 2017.
 For the purposes of this analysis, the Textron recall for Arctic Cat was included under the name Arctic Cat.

 **Different CPSC recall notices for Bad Boy Buggies differ on who is issuing the recall.
 On January 2017, Textron issued a recall for Bad Boy Buggies, and it was listed as the manufacturer of Bad Boy Buggies in the CPSC recall notice.
 On April 2014 and December 2011, Bad Boy Buggies issued two recalls for UTVs alongside E-Z-GO.
 E-Z-GO issued the two recalls for golf carts.
 Both Bad Boy Buggies and E-Z-GO are manufactured by Textron, according to the CPSC recall notices.
 For the purposes of this analysis, the recalls issued under Textron and E-Z-GO for Bad Boy Buggy products are included under the name Bad Boy Buggies.

-Recalls Driven by Fuel, Steering, and Throttle Issues
+Recalls Driven by Fire and Crash Hazards Posed by Fuel, Steering, and Throttle Issues

 Injuries and Deaths